ysu001/PUP/README.md

 INSTALLATION
 =============

 1. Following the included instructions for the 4dfp package for its installation.
 This should be done first, and the package is required by PUP.
-If the user already has 4dfp installed compare the included tools and make sure the exisiting installation is not missing any components.
+If the user already has 4dfp installed compare the included tools and make sure the existing installation is not missing any components.

 2. Compile source code in the src folder using the included makefile using the release target.
 It will put the binaries at the same location as the 4dfp $RELEASE folder.